OpenToontownTools/OpenLevelEditor/README.md

 * Auto PDNA compiler support for libpandadna and corporate clash (legacy python libpandadna)
 * A lot of usability improvements
 * Modular zone system
-* And a lot more.
-You can check out a full list of every new feature by looking at the [changelogs](https://github.com/OpenToontownTools/TTOpenLevelEditor/releases)
+   * Makes adding support for new zones INCREDIBLY easy
 * Automatic map creation
    * Renders image and calculates all needed data for $TOONTOWN/src/quest/QuestMapGlobals
    * All done with one press (Shift + F12)
+* Server Specific Support
+   * Currently includes specific options for Corporate Clash, with features for more servers coming
+* And a lot more.
+You can check out a full list of every new feature by looking at the [changelogs](https://github.com/OpenToontownTools/TTOpenLevelEditor/releases)

 ## Upcoming Features
 * Auto Saving